erector/erector/README.txt

 TODO: document more obscure features like capture, Table, :class => ['one', 'two']

+=== Using erector from rails

+Your views are just ruby classes.
+Your controller instantiates the relevant view and calls render.
+For example:

+app/controllers/welcome_controller.rb:

+  class WelcomeController < ApplicationController

+    def index
+      render :text => Views::Welcome::Show.new().to_s
+    end

+  end

+app/views/welcome/show.rb:

+  class Views::Welcome::Show < Erector::Widget

+    def render
+      html do
+        head do
+          title "Welcome page"
+        end

+        body do
+          p "Hello, world"
+        end
+      end
+    end

+  end

 === Layout Inheritance

+This section describes how to mix erector with other rendering systems.
 Erector replaces the typical Rails layout mechanism with a more natural construct, the use of inheritance.
 Want a common layout?
 Just implement a layout superclass and inherit from it.
 Implement render in the superclass and implement template methods in its subclasses.
 There's one trick you'll need to use this layout for non-erector templates.
 Here's an example.